rackspace-orchestration-templates/ansible-tower/README.md

 Stack Details
 =============
-This installs on a Ubuntu 12.04 server using the installer provided by Ansible.
+This installs on a Ubuntu 12.04 or 14.04 server using the installer provided by Ansible.

 Contributing